 Choose the storage location for each index

-The "remote storage volume" is the remote location where SmartStore stores warm buckets, such as a location on an S3 bucket.
+indexes.conf, points to the remote store where SmartStore stores warm buckets, such as a location on an S3 bucket, a GCS bucket, or an Azure Blob storage container.

 To summarize, you can choose from these storage options: